abiessener/fussbudget/README.md

 1. Clone this repo down to your local machine.
 2. `npm install`
 3. Modify db.config.js to point to a valid MongoDB instance.
-4. Launch server.js (I suggest `nodemon` myself, but your IDE's debugger or just `node server/server.js` from a command shell is fine)
+4. Launch server.js (I suggest `nodemon` myself, but your IDE's debugger or just `node server/server.js` or `npm start` from a command shell is fine)

 ### Completed Features